TobitSoftware/chayns-components/docs/components/amount-control.md

 <div align="center"><h1>AmountControl</h1></div>

-The AmountContrl is a three-segment control used to increase or decrease an incremental value.
+The AmountControl is a three-segment control used to increase or decrease an incremental value.

 ## Usage